sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 	-
 	The show interfaces status, show ip interfaces brief, and show interfaces summary commands do not display the type of trunking encapsulation of an interface.
 --------
-On a Cisco switch, which two commands display the VLANs allowed on trunk interfaces?
+On a Cisco switch, **which two commands display the VLANs allowed on trunk interfaces**?
 (Choose two.)
 * show interfaces
 * show interfaces stats
 * show interfaces summary